 - Slip and falls

 - Exposure to toxins or irritating fumes

 Any of these accidents may lead to mounting medical bills and the stress of dealing with insurance companies.
-Working with a McKinney premises liability lawyer could help someone work towards fair compensation for their injuries and potentially life an injured person’s increased financial burden.
+Working with a premises liability lawyer in the area could help someone work towards fair compensation for their injuries and potentially life an injured person’s increased financial burden.